airalcorn2/ChristmasUnicornLightShow/README.md

 ## Purchasing a Corrugated Plastic Sheet

 I bought the Coroplast 36 in. x 72 in. x 0.157 in.
-(4mm) White Corrugated Twinwall Plastic Sheet seen [here](https://www.homedepot.com/p/Coroplast-36-in-x-72-in-x-0-157-in-4mm-White-Corrugated-Twinwall-Plastic-Sheet-COR-3672/202771364) from The Home Depot.
+(4mm) White Corrugated Twinwall Plastic Sheet seen [here](https://www.homedepot.com/p/Coroplast-36-in-x-72-in-x-0-157-in-4mm-White-Corrugated-Twinwall-Plastic-Sheet-COR-3672/202771364) from The Home Depot and cut it in half.
 I used a power drill to drill holes into the sheet for the lights (I don't remember the size of the drill bit, unfortunately).

 ## Installing xLights